Welcome Avatar!

 Links:

-Buy a Trezor Model T
+Buy a Trezor Model 3

-Buy a Cryptotag Zeus - indestructible titanium plate to store your seed
+Buy a CryptoTag Zeus - indestructible titanium plate to store your seed

-In the last year, our software security expert BowTiedIguana has contributed a book’s worth of information for people who want the best security for their computer coins.
+Our software security expert BowTiedIguana has contributed a book’s worth of information for people who want the best security for their computer coins.

 Best practice is to either have a separate laptop for crypto, or if you are a more advanced user install QubesOS - see this guide.